ZebraAlgebra/portfolio-website/content/about/resume.md

 - [**flusim**](/about/projects/flusim) `2023/09-2023/12` `Python` `Simulation` `Markov Processes` `LaTeX`
   - A Python package published on TestPyPI, for simulation, calculation of statistics, visualizations of a particular theoretical flu-spread process

-## Working Experience

-- **Teaching Assistant and Research Assistant** `2019/08-2023/05` (@NTU, Math Department)
-  - Hosted, instructed weekly homework, quiz review sessions & office hours for Calculus, Abstract Algebra as a TA
-  - Collaborated with Prof. Wu-Yen Chuang to work on problems in algebraic geometry as an RA, organized study groups, hosted weekly reading seminars on topics in algebraic geometry and algebraic topology

 ## Miscellaneous Experience

 - **3DGauCIM: Accelerating 3D Gaussian Splatting via Digital Compute-in-Memory for Real-Time Edge Rendering** `2024/08-2024/11` `publication`
-  - Fourth author in a publication to appear on DAC (Digital Automation Conference)
+  - Fourth author in a publication submitted to DAC (Digital Automation Conference)
   - Helped producing rigorous key 3D visuals illustrating main ideas using Matplotlib, and modularized it as a Python dataclass for the paper's main authors to easily make tweaks on it (such as switching on and off the plot components, using other color schemes or sizes)
   - Simplified and streamlined the mathematical formulations of Gaussian splatting (both 4D and 3D temporal)
 - [**Convex Analysis Notes**](https://github.com/ZebraAlgebra/convex-analysis-notes) `2024/08–2024/10` `ML Theory` `Optimization` `LaTeX` `Git`